StackOneHQ/mcp-connectors/apps/testing-agent/README.md

 ### Test Process

-For each discovered tool, the tool:
+For each discovered tool, the agent:

 - Generates realistic input data using AI
 - Calls the tool with the generated data